How to Hilltop

 Refunds

-Laundry refunds are processed through the Planning & Facilities Business Office.
+Laundry refunds are processed through Caldwell & Gregory via their Service portal here.

-For Townhouse Residents Only: Report any washer or dryer concerns to Facilities Management by submitting a work request.
+For New Residential Complex & Townhouse Residents Only: Report any washer or dryer concerns to Facilities Management by submitting a service request.

 Cleaning Resources

-You are responsible for the upkeep of your room or apartment and should prioritize keeping it clean.
+You are responsible for the upkeep of your room, apartment, or townhouse and should prioritize keeping it clean.
 Pests and mold can be prevented through intentional cleaning and upkeep of both community and private spaces.

 Live-In Staff